MirthSystems/Pulse/README.md

 - A venue's online reputation might not reflect tonight's experience
 - Users often make decisions based on outdated information, leading to disappointing experiences

-As expressed in our concept documents: "You're not alone – the ambiance of a venue can make or break your night, and traditional apps can't capture the current vibe.
+The ambiance of a venue can make or break your night, and traditional apps can't capture the current vibe.
 The result?
-Frustration, FOMO, and wasted time wandering from place to place hoping to stumble on the right spot."
+Frustration, FOMO, and wasted time and money.

 ## Target Users